-The Select Board must provide leadership in making the choices and that will assure that the town continues to meet residents' needs.
+The Town Council must provide leadership in making the choices and that will assure that the town continues to meet residents' needs.

 Protecting Our Quality of Life

 Amherst is a community where our children can safely leave home, attend a good school, get a book from a library, participate in exciting and healthy recreation programs, and have neighbors who will be vigilant and supportive.
-We can feel safe, take a walk down the street or on a beautiful trail in a conservation area, and find cultural, recreation, and enrichment opportunities for ourselves.
+We can take a walk down the street or on a beautiful trail, and find cultural, recreation, and enrichment opportunities for ourselves.
 When or if we need elderly services, they will be there for us.
-We rely on the Town to make all of these opportunities possible, maintain our roads, provide healthful water and deliver other essential services.
-We need to assure that this quality of life is protected for us, our neighbors, and people who will come to Amherst in the future as their home.
-I am committed to preserving town services that are essential to the quality of our lives and keep our taxes as low as possible.
-This can be achieved with the right economic development and responsible stewardship, primary obligations of our Select Board.
+We rely on the Town to assure that this quality of life is protected for us, our neighbors, and people who will make Amherst their future home

 Amherst is a town that works